bmemartin/ansible-roles/iptables/README.md

 [iptables](https://www.netfilter.org/projects/iptables/index.html) is the userspace command line program used to configure the Linux 2.4.x and later packet filtering ruleset.

+> [!NOTE]
+> IPv6 support is limited to the configuration of default policy rules.

 ## 🚀 Usage

 Minimal Ansible playbook